lwig-wg/terminology/draft-ietf-iotops-7228bis.md

   such as Linux, such as an MMU.
 Many of the pins on the CPU chip are dedicated to interfacing with RAM and other memory.
-Some general-purpose-class devices integrate some application hardware such as video controllers, these are often also called "Systems on a Chip" (SOC).
+Some general-purpose-class devices integrate some application hardware such as video controllers, these are often also called SOC.
 While these chips also include sleep modes, they are usually more on the watt side of sustained power usage (Ps).

 If the distinction between these groups needs to be made in this